 Troubleshooter Chris Hipkins faces a tough road as New Zealand PM

-WELLINGTON, Jan 21 (Reuters) - Chris Hipkins, set to become New Zealand's prime minister, built a reputation for competence in tackling COVID-19, though he acknowledges some mistakes in handling the pandemic and faces a tough battle to retain power in an October general election.
+WELLINGTON, Jan 25 (Reuters) - Chris Hipkins, who became New Zealand's new prime minister on Wednesday, built a reputation for competence in tackling COVID-19, though he acknowledges some mistakes in handling the pandemic and faces a tough battle to retain power in an October general election.

-Known as "Chippy", the former COVID minister is a close ally of Jacinda Ardern, who shocked the nation on Thursday by announcing she was resigning.
+Known as "Chippy", the former COVID minister is a close ally of Jacinda Ardern, who shocked the nation last week by announcing she was resigning.

-Hipkins, 44, expected to succeed Ardern as Labour leader on Sunday after no other candidates emerged, faces a stern test upon taking power, with Labour trailing the opposition in opinion polls and the country expected to fall into recession next quarter before a general election on Oct.
+Hipkins, 44, who succeeded Ardern as Labour leader on Sunday after no other candidates emerged, now faces a stern test upon taking power, with Labour trailing the opposition in opinion polls and the country expected to fall into recession next quarter before a general election on Oct.
 14.

-Often brought in by Ardern when other cabinet colleagues were struggling with their portfolios, Hipkins pledged on Saturday to continue her governing style while putting his own stamp on running the country.
+Often brought in by Ardern when other cabinet colleagues were struggling with their portfolios, Hipkins has pledged to continue her governing style while putting his own stamp on running the country.

-"Jacinda provided calm, stable, reassuring leadership, which I hope to continue to do.
-We are different people though, and I'm sure that people will see that," Hipkins told a news conference on Saturday after emerging as the only candidate to lead the ruling Labour Party.
+"It's a bittersweet moment, obviously: I'm really honoured to be taking on the role, but as is well known Jacinda is a very good friend of mine," Hipkins said on Tuesday, at a gathering of politicians and Maori elders that marked Ardern's final appearance as leader.

 First elected to parliament in 2008, Hipkins became a household name fronting the government's response to the pandemic.
 He was appointed health minister in July 2020 before becoming the COVID response minister at the end of the year.